Wilfrida-Were/website/README.md

 Used Pandas, as well as Seaborn and Matplotlib to investigate relationships between stress levels, mental health history, and treatment seeking among students, segmented by country and gender.

-Unveiled patterns in mental health data by analyzing factors like gender distribution across countries, occupations, and treatment-seeking behaviour
+Unveiled patterns in mental health data by analyzing factors like gender distribution across countries, occupations, and treatment-seeking behaviour.

 ## [Retail Sales EDA in SQL](https://github.com/Wilfrida-Were/Retail-Sales-EDA-in-SQL/blob/main/README.md)

 ![Retail image2](https://www.indiaretailing.com/wp-content/uploads/2017/01/retail-1.jpg)

-Leveraged SQL (SQLite3) to analyze retail sales data, extracting insights on customer demographics, purchasing behaviour by product category, and price variations
+Leveraged SQL (SQLite3) to analyze retail sales data, extracting insights on customer demographics, purchasing behaviour by product category, and price variations.

-Shared a tutorial of how to use SQLite3 in Jupyter Notebook
+Shared a tutorial of how to use SQLite3 in Jupyter Notebook.

 ## [Spotify data 2023 EDA](https://github.com/Wilfrida-Were/Spotify-data-2023-EDA/blob/main/README.md)